 It’s a problem, but meditation is one of the best ways to break tech addiction?
 We’ll explore how, but before there are some other aspects of tech addiction we need to cover first.

 Most of us now can easily access tech or the internet these days.
 And almost everyone with a smartphone suffers from tech addiction to some degree.

 You have to understand here that just like cigarettes or alcohol, tech devices like smartphones are addictive by design.
-Our devices are designed to be dopaminergic.

 It’s doubtful that designers and engineers explicitly considered dopamine in their design choices, but the end result is people trapped in constant dopamine feedback loops.

 Using technology is not inherently bad but being addicted to technology is detrimental to your health.
 And sadly, like any other addiction, it is hard to overcome.

 One common cause of technology dependence is a trigger from an existing or past addiction.